AscendingPassage.com HOME PAGE.

 two long wings outspread symmetrically.

-It behoves us now to make obeisance with almost religious reverence,
+It behoves us now to pause,

 for this winged disc is a symbol which gives at length an indication

-our ancient mother.
+of the place.
 And there before us must once have stood a temple

 of columns and sculptured capitals are strewn about in the fields of